Yes, you should include a cover letter and yes, you should customize the cover letter! These are 5 things you should tweek!

 Instead, lead with a quote from a performance review or recommendation that highlights some of your relevant skills or your work ethic.
 Perhaps you could begin with your value proposition (the problem you solve, who benefits and how you do it uniquely).
 Even dropping the name of an employee you know in your opening sentence can capture the attention of a reviewer.

-3. Why do you want to work at this company?
+3. Explain why you want to work for this company

 One question every employer wants you to answer is “why us?”
 Explain in a sentence or two why you want to work at that company.
-Research the company, look at press releases and learn about some of its projects or clients.
-Do your best to specifically explain why you would be a good fit in the company.
+If this sounds difficult, maybe you shouldn’t work there.
+Take the time and research the company, go to their website, LinkedIn company page, and look at press releases.
+Your goal is to learn about some of its projects or clients.
+Do your best to specifically explain why you want to work for the company.
+Don’t just say “your company is doing innovative things” or “your company is a top rated employer.”

 The last paragraph thanks the readers for their time and consideration, reiterates your interest in the company and role and states your next steps.